Using Carrot’s Keyword Explorer for Keyword Research

 • Volume: An estimated number of times that people are searching for that phrase each month in the U.S.

-• Difficulty: An estimated measure of how difficult it would be to rank in the top 10 on Google for this keyword, from 0 (Easy) – 100 (Very Difficult).
+• Difficulty: An estimated measure of how difficult it would be to rank in the top 10 on Google for this keyword, on a scale from 0-100:

 Search Type